igorVicentijevic/ASP1-DZ2/README.md

-Using a decision tree to solve a problem.lem
+Using a decision tree to solve a problem